 It's true.
 The Single Edge is the easiest way to begin shaving with a safety razor.
 However, as with any precision tool, there are important guidelines you will want to keep in mind when using it.

 I know - you hate reading instructions.
 We all do.
 But the following points are important to getting the best shave out of your brand new razor.
 So take a few minutes to read through them and get to know your new razor.
-It may take a few minutes to figure out the mechanics, but the amazing shaves will be worth it.
+It may take a little time to figure out the mechanics, but the amazing shaves will be worth it.

 The Single Edge uses a very sharp blade that is effective at mowing down the thickest beard out there.
 There's no need to press on the razor while using it.
 Think of shaving as sweeping or slicing the hair off your face - allow the weight of the razor to do the work for you!

 Using the correct angle is also very important for a close, comfortable shave with the Single Edge — it's somewhere between 10-15 degrees rotated from your skin.
 You're going to want to experiment a bit in this range to find the sweet spot.
 Once you do, be sure to maintain the angle of the razor around the curves and contours of your face.
 It will take a few shaves to train your muscle memory, but it will become second nature in no time.

 Take a look at Patrick's #1 tip in this quick, 60 second video:

 If you're struggling with irritation or nicks while using The Single Edge, there's a strong chance you are applying too much pressure on the razor, or you're holding it at the wrong angle.
 And if you're not getting a close enough shave, pressing will only make things worse.
 Let up!

 Tip #2 Prep Your Skin